Contents

 Serengeti National Park

 The park is also home to large populations of elephants and hippos.
-Which can be seen along the Grumeti and Mara Rivers.
-You can go on game drives or take a hot air balloon safari for a unique experience.
+This can be seen along the Grumeti and Mara Rivers.

 Tarangire National Park: